maxgav13/Bayesian-Robust-Correlations-with-Student-s-t-in-brms/README.md

     ## All Pareto k estimates are ok (k < 0.7).
     ## See help('pareto-k-diagnostic') for details.

 For a lot of projects, the main event is the summary info at the top.
 We'll focus on the bottom half, the ‘Pareto k diagnostic values’.
 Each case in the data gets its own *k* value and those *k* values can be used to examine overly-influential cases in a given model.
 See, for example [this discussion on stackoverflow.com](https://stackoverflow.com/questions/39578834/linear-model-diagnostics-for-bayesian-models-using-rstan/39595436) in which several members of the [Stan team](http://mc-stan.org) weighed in.
 The issue is also discussed in [this paper](https://arxiv.org/abs/1507.04544), in the [loo reference manual](https://cran.r-project.org/web/packages/loo/loo.pdf), and in [this presentation by Aki Vehtari](https://www.youtube.com/watch?v=FUROJM3u5HQ&feature=youtu.be&a=).
-The 'Pareto k' table in the `loo()` summary output give us a quick sense of how many cases have *k* values in problematic ranges, conveniently labeled “bad” and “very bad.”
+The 'Pareto k' table in the `loo()` summary output give us a quick sense of how many cases have *k* values in problematic ranges, conveniently labeled "bad" and "very bad."
 In the case of our `x.clean` data modeled with the conventional Gaussian likelihood (i.e., `family = gaussian`), everything’s alright.
 Here’s what happens when we look at the summary for `f1`, the model from when we fit the `x.noisy` data with Gauss.

 ``` r
 l_f1